-In early-21st-century Spain, tourism continues to dominate the economy.
-Spain's vibrancy and up-and-coming changes are expected to propel it into position as a major destination alongside such front-runners as France, the United States, and Italy, even though those countries are not expected to attract the number of visitors they did during the years immediately following the millennium.
+In 21st-century Spain, tourism continues to dominate the economy.
+Spain's vibrancy has propelled it into position as a major destination alongside such perennial front-runners as France, the United States, and Italy.

 Increasingly, North Americans are becoming part of the changing landscape.
-While many European visitors head for Spain's beach resorts, Americans occupy the number-one positions in visits to three top Spanish cities: Madrid, Barcelona, and Seville.
+While many Europeans head for Spain's beach resorts, Americans tend to visit Spanish cities such as Madrid, Barcelona, and Seville.

 No longer interested in the "lager lout" image its coastal resorts earned in the 1970s and 1980s by hosting so many cheap package tours from Britain, Spain has reached out to more upscale visitors.
 Bargain Spain of the $5-a-day variety is now a distant memory, as prices have skyrocketed.
 The government is trying to lure visitors away from the overcrowded coasts (especially Majorca, the Costa del Sol, and the Costa Brava) and steer them to the country's less traveled but more historic destinations.
 Government paradores and other improved tourist facilities, better restaurants, and spruced-up attractions have sent the message.

 In 1999, Spain joined other European countries in adopting the euro as its national currency.
 Citizens began using the new coins and bank notes at the beginning of 2002.
 The peseta, which had been the Spanish monetary unit since 1868, disappeared completely on March 1, 2002.